dmd-program/dmd-100/projects/narrative/develop-feedback.md

 # Deliver: Feedback

-Now that your first draft is finished, and you will provide feedback to your peers.
-Evaluate the assigned drafts according to the following
+Now that your first draft is finished, and you will evaluate assigned peer work and provide feedback.

 ## Peer Feedback Guidelines

-For this task, we will use Feldman’s Model for criticism of creative works:
+For this task, we will use Feldman’s Model for criticism of creative works.
+Please use the following criteria to guide your feedback:

 1. Description
    1. Who/what are the characters in the story?